BenLus/Github_Repo_Chatbot/README.md

 - **Retrieval Count**: Number of similar chunks retrieved (default: 5)
 - **Context Window**: Conversation history length (default: last 3 exchanges)

-## 🤝 Contributing

-We welcome contributions!
-Here's how to get started:

-### Development Setup

-1. Fork and clone the repository
-2. Create a virtual environment: `python -m venv venv`
-3. Install development dependencies: `pip install -r requirements.txt`
-4. Run tests: `python -m pytest tests/`

-### Contribution Guidelines

-- **Code Quality**: Follow PEP 8 style guidelines
-- **Documentation**: Update docstrings and README for new features
-- **Testing**: Add tests for new functionality
-- **Issues**: Use GitHub issues for bug reports and feature requests

-### Areas for Contribution

-- **Additional Code Languages**: Expand language-specific chunking strategies
-- **Advanced RAG Techniques**: Implement hybrid search, reranking, or query expansion
-- **UI Enhancements**: Add visualization of code structure or embedding clusters
-- **Performance Optimization**: Improve processing speed and memory usage

-## 🔧 Troubleshooting

-### Common Issues

-**Repository Processing Fails**:
-- Verify the GitHub URL is correct and the repository is public
-- Check your internet connection and GitHub API rate limits
-- Ensure OpenAI API key is valid and has sufficient credits

-**Chat Not Working**:
-- Confirm the repository was processed successfully
-- Check OpenAI API key permissions and rate limits
-- Verify ChromaDB directory is writable

-**Performance Issues**:
-- Large repositories may take several minutes to process
-- Consider using a GitHub token to avoid rate limiting
-- Ensure sufficient disk space for ChromaDB storage

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for complete details.

-## 🙏 Acknowledgments

-- **LangGraph**: For providing robust agent workflow orchestration
-- **ChromaDB**: For efficient vector storage and retrieval
-- **Streamlit**: For enabling rapid UI development
-- **OpenAI**: For state-of-the-art embeddings and language models

 ## 🔗 Related Resources